 \subsection{If cell stabilizers are QC then hyperplane stabilizers are QC}

 In this section we prove the direction \eqref{vertex QC} $\implies$ \eqref{hyp QC} of Theorem \ref{t:cell qc iff hyp}.
 Therefore, suppose that $G$ is a hyperbolic group acting cocompactly on a CAT$(0)$ cube complex $X$, and suppose that the vertex stabilizers are quasi-convex in $G$.
-In particular, these vertex stabilizers will be finitely generated.
-Note that stabilizers of other cells are intersections of vertex stabilizers, so they are also quasi-convex, and so finitely generated.

-Let $W$ be a hyperplane in $X^b$.
-We simplify the notation set up in Section \ref{ss:build graphs} by writing `$W$' instead of the $1$--tuple `$(W)$'.